theislab/moscot/docs/user_guide.md

 Moscot is a toolbox which can solve a wide range of tasks in single-cell genomics building upon the concept of [Optimal Transport (OT)](<https://en.wikipedia.org/wiki/Transportation_theory_(mathematics)>).

-Moscot builds upon three principles:
+Moscot follows three design principles:

 - moscot applications are scalable.
 While traditional OT implementations are computationally expensive, moscot implements a wide range of solvers which can handle hundreds of thousands of cells
 - moscot supports OT applications across [multiple modalities](#multimodality)